(503) 841-5840 [email protected]

 Step 5 (Most Important): File your taxes correctly.

 It’s also important to correctly report the year for which the contribution is going in.
-If you are making a prior year contribution for 2022 before the tax deadline (even though it is 2023 now), you must report the contribution as a 2022 contribution with the investment company and on your tax return.
+If you wait to make your contributions early next year and are making a prior year contribution for 2024 before the tax deadline (even if it is made in 2025), you must report the contribution as a 2024 contribution with the investment company and on your tax return.

 backdoor ROTH ira